absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 Once a Project pipeline has been moved to production then the Applications within the Project can be setup to move into production.
 For more information on this look at [`sub request generic prod`](#sub-request-generic-prod) and [`sub request application prod`](#sub-request-application-prod).

 ---
+#### `sub tag all images`
+This command tags all the latest version of the S2I, Jenkins, and Config Server ImageStreams to a Team's DevOps environment from the Subatomic namespace.

+---
+#### `sub tag image`
+This command tags latest version of a particular ImageStream to a Team's DevOps environment from the Subatomic namespace.

+---
 #### `sub team migrate cloud`
 When a Team in Subatomic is created, it is associated to a particular "cloud".
 A cloud represents a group of OpenShift clusters that are grouped into a non prod cluster, and multiple production clusters.
-Provided that the Subatomic deployment has been configured to use multiple of these "clouds" this command can be used to migrate a Team and all associated Projects from one cloud to another cloud.
+Provided that the Subatomic deployment has been configured to use multiple "clouds", this command can be used to migrate a Team and all associated Projects from one cloud to another cloud.
 The steps in this operation are as follows:

 1. Create a new DevOps environment on the new cloud's non prod cluster.
 2. Recreate all OpenShift namespaces from all Projects associated to the Team being migrated.
 3. Copy all OpenShift resources from the original environments to the newly created OpenShift environments.
 This includes DeploymentConfig, Service, Route, PersistentVolumeClaim, and ImageStream resources.
 4. Recreate the Jenkins build jobs for each Application associated to the Project.

----